 Mental stimulation is important for your dog's health and happiness.
 Boredom can lead to behavioral problems and make dogs feel anxious or lonely.
 It's in a dog's nature to be busy and by our sides, helping us hunt, work and tend the farm.
 In fact, wild dogs spend about 80 percent of their days hunting and scavenging for food.
 Because of their nature, dogs need opportunities to solve problems and exercise their minds and bodies every day, even when they are left alone.

 If your furbaby is a social butterfly, doggie daycare will fill their heart with fluttering joy.
-Although doggie daycare may not be the most affordable or feasible option on this list for every pawrent, it might be the perfect way to provide mental, physical and social stimulation for your dog if you can manage it.
-However, not every dog enjoys social activities.
+Doggie daycares offer lots of fun activities and games for dogs as well as snack time and quiet time — just like daycare for a child.
+Although daycare may not be the most affordable option on this list for every pawrent, it might be the perfect way to provide mental, physical and social stimulation for your dog.
 Doggie daycare might be a good option if your dog:

 - Plays well with other dogs